 Darunavir is a drug used as part of antiretroviral therapy (ART).
-It is also called Prezista and used to be called TMC114.
-It is manufactured by Tibotec Pharmaceuticals.
+It is also called Prezista.
+It is manufactured by Janssen Therapeutics.

 Darunavir is a protease inhibitor.
 These drugs prevent the protease enzyme from working.
 HIV protease acts like a chemical scissors.
 It cuts the raw material for HIV into specific pieces needed to build a new virus.
 Protease inhibitors “gum up” these scissors.

-Darunavir was approved in 2006 as an antiretroviral drug (ARV) for people with HIV infection.
-It should not be used in children younger than 3 years old and has not been studied in children between 3 and 6 years old.
+Darunavir was approved in 2006 as an antiretroviral drug (ARV) for people with HIV infection, aged 3 or older.

 If you take darunavir with other ARVs, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.